top of page

 The Miniature Garden Railway Track Expansion Plan

-I am embarking on a two-phase extension that will add 50 yards of track and introduce a triangle to enhance operational flexibility.
-This new section will allow for easy and more dynamic changes in direction, adding another level of interest to operations.
+I am now embarking on a two-phase extension.
+This plan will add 50 yards of track and introduce a triangle to enhance operational flexibility.
+The new section will allow for easy and dynamic changes in direction.
+It adds another level of interest to operations.

 This is the quarter scale midlands signal box located in the middle of pnp railway track.